bright-dev/bright/docs/libref/index.rst

 **Components**

 All fuel cycle objects inherit from a common FCComp class.
 This takes care of all of the bookkeeping, input, and output for all component instances.
 Below is a diagram of the how all of the comonents inheret from the top-level FCComp object.
 Generally, a bright user will only need to call the bottom-level classes directly.

-.. inheritance-diagram:: bright.bright_config bright.fccomp bright.enrichment bright.fuel_fabrication
+.. inheritance-diagram:: bright.bright_config bright.fccomp bright.enrichment
+    bright.fuel_fabrication bright.fluence_point bright.reactor_parameters
-    bright.fluence_point bright.reactor_parameters bright.reactor1g bright.light_water_reactor1g
+    bright.reactor1g bright.light_water_reactor1g bright.fast_reactor1g
-    bright.fast_reactor1g bright.reactormg bright.origen_reactormg bright.reprocess bright.storage
+    bright.reactormg bright.origen_reactormg bright.reprocess bright.storage
+    bright.enrichment_parameters
     :parts: 1